Arowesan/USCandyProductionLSTM/ReadMe.md

 - pandas
 - candy_production.csv (https://www.kaggle.com/rtatman/us-candy-production-by-month)

+Prototyping was done on the Jupyer notebook (USCandyProductionLSTM.ipynb).
+After being satisfied with the results I transferred the code into a single python file (USCandayProductionLSTM.py).
-On a terminal, run the program with the following command:
+This program can be run with the following command:

    `python USCandyProductionLSTM.py`